josephsasaki/media-polarisation/architecture/ECR/README.md

-# **ECR (Elastic Container Repository) - Terraform Configuration**
+# **ECR (Elastic Container Registry) - Terraform Configuration**

 This directory contains Terraform scripts to create five ECRs for each of the following: Dispatcher Lambda, Worker (scraper) Lambda, Archive Lambda, Email Lambda and the Dashboard.

-- `main.tf`: The main Terraform script to define and create the Lambda functions and their associated roles.
+- `main.tf`: The main Terraform script to define and create the ECRs needed for the Lambda functions and the ECS service.
 - `variables.tf`: A file that defines the variables used in the Terraform configuration.

 ## **Variables**